Btombari/language-presentation/LANGUAGES.md

 ```

 ##### Conclusion
-SQL has many uses this day and age and I don‚Äôt think it‚Äôs going to be going away anytime soon.
+SQL has many uses this day and age and I donít think itís going to be going away anytime soon.
 Most of the old database systems are built off SQL, and I feel that NOSQL is not going to take over anytime soon.
 Knowing basic SQL queries is a key to any programming language and every programmer should have a basic understanding of it.